In short

 | D7 | Passive income | ~EUR 11,040/year passive income | D7 guide |

-Highly qualified workers often qualify for Portugal's IFICI regime (the successor to NHR), which can tax qualifying Portuguese-source income at a flat 20% and largely exempt foreign-source income, for up to 10 years.
+Highly qualified workers may qualify for Portugal's IFICI regime (the successor to NHR), subject to its role and employer criteria; where it applies it can tax qualifying Portuguese-source income at a flat 20% and largely exempt foreign-source income, for up to 10 years.
 Eligibility depends on your role and registration; you become tax-resident after more than 183 days in Portugal.
 This is general information, not tax advice; confirm your position with a Portuguese tax adviser.

 Highly qualified and EU Blue Card holders have a right to family reunification, often with favourable adaptations - including shorter waiting and, for Blue Card holders, the ability to count prior residence in other EU states.
 You can usually bring a spouse or partner, dependent children, and dependent parents.
 EU Blue Card holders can also move to another EU country for highly qualified work after 18 months.
 See our Portugal family reunion service for help.